-In keeping with the guidance from the MA Department of Elementary and Secondary Education and notwithstanding any prohibitions within 603 CMR 28.00, alternative means of participation in meetings can be made available.
+In keeping with the guidance from the Massachusetts' Department of Elementary and Secondary Education and notwithstanding any prohibitions within 603 CMR 28.00, alternative means of participation in meetings can be made available.
 Parents/Guardians who would otherwise be unable to attend a meeting should be offered the possibility of a telephone or video conferencing format that meet the standards of securing privacy (HIPAA & FERPA compliant).
-With agreement from the parent and the sending district, related service providers who might otherwise be unavailable to attend a meeting, might employ telephone or video conferencing technologies to participate more fully as part of the educational team process.
+With agreement from the parent/guardian and the sending district, related service providers who might otherwise be unavailable to attend a meeting, might employ telephone or video conferencing technologies to participate more fully as part of the educational team process.
 The option of video or telephone conferencing may remain for other members of the educational team as well.
-(Please see Appendices for an example of a verbal disclaimer.)